-If your facility owns one or more vehicles, you need to have policies and guidelines in place to make sure that you choose carefully when determining who is allowed to drive them on your organization’s behalf.
-You also need to establish how the approved drivers should behave while operating those vehicles.
+If your Post owns one or more vehicles, it is important to have Business Auto Liability Insurance in place.
+You also need to have policies and guidelines in place to make sure that you choose carefully when determining who is allowed to drive them on your organization’s behalf.
+Any approved drivers you select should also have guidelines to follow while operating Post vehicles.
 Most importantly, those policies need to match up with the actual practice.

 Some things to consider when deciding who is allowed to drive one of your vehicles for business: